 Holocaust Memorial Day

-On Monday 27th January 2025 we remembered the 6 million Jewish people who were lost during the Holocaust and the genocides around the world that have followed.
+On Tuesday 27th January 2026 we remember the 6 million Jewish people who were lost during the Holocaust as well as those lost to the genocides around the world that have followed.

 We all have an opportunity to take action for a better future where people do not suffer prejudice or persecution because of their faith, ethnicity or other characteristic.

-The Holocaust Memorial Trust are facilitating a project called 80 Candles for 80 Years which many participated in by joining the Trust to 'light the darkness' as a nation to stand against prejudice and hatred by lighting and placing a candle safely in your window at 8pm on Monday 27th January.
+We also join the Holocaust Memorial Trust to 'light the darkness' as a nation to stand against prejudice and hatred.
+To take part, light and place a candle safely in your window at 8pm on Tuesday 27th January.
 You could also join the conversation online by sharing a photo of your candle and tagging the Holocaust Memorial Trust on social media using the hashtags #HolocaustMemorialDay and #LightTheDarkness.

 In 2021, Sheffield Hallam adopted the International Holocaust Remembrance Alliance (IHRA) definition of antisemitism.